 Letters are introduced in carefully chosen letter families, as recommended in the new Writing Framework.

-The ‘Revisit, Teach, Practise, Apply’ model supports confident teaching, builds clarity for young learners, and ensures consistency across the school.
+The ‘Revisit, Teach, Practise, Apply’ model supports confident teaching, builds clarity for learners, and ensures consistency across the school.

 Lesson Routine